mainsail-org/hugo-speed-tests/README.md

 # Next step

-Try to estimate the CO2 emissions that could be saved by switching from Jekyll to Hugo to build all the pages on GitHub.
+Eestimate the CO2 emissions that could be saved by switching from Jekyll to Hugo for some like giant scale projects, like building all the GitHub pages.

 ## Useful links.